-If you begin training your dog when he is younger, he can grow up with key skills he needs to be a friendly, sociable adult.
+If you begin dog training when your puppy is younger, he can grow up with key skills he needs to be a friendly, sociable adult.
 From toilet training to lead training, a regular routine and some patience from you will help him learn as effectively as possible.
 It’s also great fun spending time with your dog and teaching him how to behave, especially if you have fun at the same time.

 Training is more effective when both you and your dog are enjoying it.
 You can both be rewarded with a bonding experience and the chance to be active, and if you make sessions fun, they won’t even feel like hard work.

 Good puppy training practices are the foundation for an obedient, friendly puppy, and then for a sociable adult dog.
-Here are just a few ways you and your puppy can get the most out of the experience of training.
+Here are just a few dog training tips so that you and your puppy can get the most out of training.